 This is not every parent’s favorite activity, I know.
 However, it can be very effective at getting children to calm down.
 It is also an activity that you can do on the go (unlike crab crawls.)
 If your child has chosen the moment, you go to the grocery store to run amuck, hand them a stick of gum and watch them chomp and chew their way to calm.

-In this scenario, your child’s jaw is doing the work to engage their proprioceptive input as they chomp to their heart’s content.
+In this scenario, your child’s jaw is doing the work to engage their proprioceptive input as hyperactive kids chomp to their heart’s content.
 No, gum chewing is not a habit you want to encourage.
-However, if your overly hyper child chills out from a little stick of spearmint, it’s well worth it.
+However, if your hyperactive child chills out from a little stick of spearmint, it’s well worth it.

-One of the biggest challenges with overly hyper children is often they can act out on emotion, and those emotions can be very big.
-Helping a child work through and understand their emotions is critical to overcoming hyperactivity and to creating a healthy mental state.
+One of the biggest challenges with hyper children is often they can act out on emotion, and those emotions can be very big.
+Helping a child work through and understand their emotions is critical and the single best way to overcome hyperactivity and to create a healthy mental state.

 Families that do not discuss emotions accidentally create a space that causes children to feel confused or unsafe.
 They don’t understand what they are feeling or why.
 They have no example of how to let those feelings out in a productive way, so those feelings take over in whatever way seems most effective at getting an adult’s attention.